 Your brain sends signals to wake up just enough to restart breathing each time you stop breathing.
 This disrupts your sleep, even if you don’t remember waking up.
 Over time, these constant interruptions can lead to extreme fatigue, difficulty concentrating, and other health problems.

-Does Sleep Apnea Occur Every Night?
+Does Sleep Apnea Happen Every Night?

-Schedule An Appointment and Dental Exam
+Schedule A Dental Exam Today

 A good night’s rest is invaluable to your mental and physical health.
 We understand that a sleep disorder or sleep apnea could be taking a great toll on your wellbeing.
 If you have sleep apnea or suffer from the common signs of a sleep disorder, let our team at Columbia Family Dentist help you.